New to Rust? Grab our free Rust for Beginners eBook Get it free →

 print(result_df)

-Here, we have two separate DataFrames, df1 and df2 containing the fields Name and Marks.
-We have concatenated these DataFrames using the concat() method, axis=0 indicates that the DataFrames have to be concatenated row-wise.
-The output is a single DataFrame containing 6 rows.
+Here, df1 and df2 both contain the fields Name and Marks.
+Setting axis=0 tells concat() to stack them row-wise.
+The result is a single DataFrame with all 6 rows.

 Output: